-MUS 271 Mus sic History I 3 0 0 3
+MUS 271 Music History I 3 0 0 3

-Prerequisites: MUS 122

-Corequisites: None

 This course is the first of a two-semester, in-depth study of music history.
 Emphasis is placed on the history and literature of music from Antiquity through the Baroque Period.
 Upon completion, student should be able to trace important musical developments and demonstrate an understanding of the composers' styles.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.